mouliveera/learnwithUs/CKA.md

+## Learn K8s
+Kubernetes is a open-source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
+It has a large, rapidly growing ecosystem.
+Kubernetes services, support, and tools are widely available.

 #### Kube Control Manager:
 - Continuously looks for pod health status.
 - Monitors the state of the system and works towards the bring back to desired state.